A Faster Deterministic Approximation Algorithm for TTP-2: Our Algorithm

-We first compute a minimum weight perfect matching $M$ and a Hamilton cycle $C$ in a complete undirected graph $G$.
-Christofides' algorithm finds a Hamilton cycle $C$ by computing a minimum spanning tree $T$ in $G$ and all-pairs shortest paths and a minimum weight perfect matching in a certain graph defined by $T$.
-Therefore, the time complexity for finding a Hamilton cycle $C$ is $O(\mu+\pi+\tau)$.
-We then compute the sum of $D(\cdot)$ of the two teams in each edge of $M$ to determine $u_{m}$ and $u_{m-1}$, which requires $O(n)$ time.
-Thus, the computation time of $C$ dominates the others, and hence the computation time of our algorithm is $O(\mu+\pi+\tau)$, which is $O(n^3)$.
+We first compute a minimum weight perfect matching $M$ in $G$.
+We second compute the sum of $D(\cdot)$ of the two teams in each edge of $M$ to determine $u_{m}$ and $u_{m-1}$, which requires $O(n)$ time.
+Thus, the computation time of $M$ dominates the other, and hence the computation time of our algorithm is $\mu(n,L)$, which is $O(n^3)$.

 \begin{theorem} The time complexity of our algorithm is $O(n^3)$. \end{theorem}